KawalpreetKaur-19/AppleSignIn/README.md

 # AppleSignIn
 A demo project to implement apple sign in.
 Step 1: Target-> Signing & Capabilities -> + Capability -> Sign In Apple(Need to add it).
-Step 2: Add the below lines of code in Info.plist
+Step 2: Add the below lines of code in Info.plist.
 <key>com.apple.developer.applesignin</key>
 	<array>
 		<string>Default</string>